-This section aims to introduce the stakeholder consultation workshops for problem prioritization, root cause analysis, intervention identification, and optimization at national and sub-national levels.
+This section aims to introduce the stakeholder consultation workshops for problem prioritization, root cause analysis, intervention identification, and optimization at national and ub-national levels.

 This section is intended for the national TB program (NTP), technical partner staff, key stakeholders, and technical assistance providers/ external consultants who conduct and support strategic TB program planning and implementation in high-TB-burden settings.

-The second step of the People-Centred Framework approach for TB Programming is centred around the comprehensive consultation of relevant stakeholders.
-The consultation is aiming to develop stakeholder consensus on and make sense of the evidence generated during the data consolidation phase, and, where available, the findings from formal programme evaluation activities (e.g. JEMM, mid-term evaluations, etc.).
+This step in the People-Centred Framework approach for TB Programming is centred around the comprehensive consultation of relevant stakeholders.
+The objectives of these consultative process is to synthesize the evidence generated during the data consolidation phase, and, where available, the findings from formal programme evaluation activities (e.g. JEMM, mid-term evaluations, etc.), and finally to develop stakeholder consensus.
 Consultation workshops are traditionally part of the strategic planning process, but the PCF approach suggests scheduling it much earlier in the process and including a wider range of stakeholders (representing all relevant interests and expertise).
 The PCF workshop is structured to inform relevant stakeholders by presenting the consolidated data in a structured and logical manner along the care continuum.
 This allows the participants to actively participate in identifying and prioritising gaps/ problems, performing root cause analyses, identifying and prioritising mitigating interventions.

 Key points to consider during stakeholder consultations